amiable - Friendly and good-natured.

 introductions - A new person to a party or gathering was always introduced by someone who knew him/her.
 New acquaintances would curtsey or bow, while handshaking was reserved for true friends.
 Self-introductions were allowed by people of higher rank.
 People of lower rank had to wait for an introduction and remain silent in mixed-rank company until such an introduction was made.
 Once introduced to someone, it was expected to forevermore acknowledge that person with a bow, curtsey or nod.

-Janeite - A fan of Jane Austen's work (including both literature or film adaptations).
+Janeite - A fan of Jane Austen's work (including both literature and film adaptations).

 Juvenilia - The Juvenilia was a collection of stories, plays and poems written by Jane Austen for the amusement of family get-togethers.
 These works filled up three notebooks and it is believed were worked on from 1787 through 1793 and then again from 1809 through 1811 with some additions made to them by her niece and nephew Anna and James Edward Austen.
 The works contained in the Juvenilia a look into Jane Austen's satirical side.